germangar/makebsp-documentation/README.md

 - **shader**: Specifies the base shader to use for terrain generation (required if terrain is "1").
 - **alphamap**: Path to the image file used to blend terrain layers (required if terrain is "1").
 - **layers**: Number of terrain layers to blend from the alphamap (required if terrain is "1").

+### Entity: func_trisoup

+Converts standard map brushes into a continuous, smoothed triangle soup (mesh).
+This is useful for creating complex organic shapes out of brushes and applying smooth vertex normal shading across them, similar to a 3D model.

+**Trisoup set up**
+- **shadeangle**: The angle threshold (in degrees) used to calculate smooth vertex normals across the mesh.
+Edges with an angle less than this value will have their normals blended for smooth lighting.
+Defaults to 46.0.

+**Brushes**
+- **smooth**: Lightmap smooth filter radius to use on this entity's surfaces.
+- **vertexcolor**: Overrides the vertex color for all surfaces of this group.
+- **upscale**:  Enable or disable raytracing at 2x lightmap resolution.
+- **supersample**: Supersampling radius override for the entity's lightmaps.
+- **samplesize**: (Alias: `lightmapsamplesize`).
+Overrides the lightmap sample size for this entity's surfaces.
+- **enforcesamplesize**: Subdivide the surfaces if they can't match the samplesize.
+Integer boolean (1 or 0).
+- **decalgroup**: Used by `_decal` entities.
+If the `_decal` entity specifies a `decalgroup` key, its projection will only be applied to brushes, patches, and models that share the exact same `decalgroup` name.
+- **chamfer_convexwidth**: To do (Currently inactive because brushes are converted to a trisoup prior to the chamfering pass).
+- **chamfer_concavewidth**: To do (Currently inactive because brushes are converted to a trisoup prior to the chamfering pass).

 ### Entity: func_light